After Greensboro firefighter fired over 'Straight Pride' and other Facebook posts, crowd erupts at city council meeting

 About a dozen protestors rose from their seats as Wall stared at them silently.

-As the period for public comment concluded, many members of the protestors from both sides filed out of the building.
+As the period for public comment concluded, many members of the protesters from both sides filed out of the building.

 Standing outside, members of Guilford For All gathered in a circle and reflected on the day, while Dustin Jones remained inside.